Application of optical squeezing to microresonator based optical sensors: Quantum noise

 Let us consider an optical mode of the microresonator described by annihilation operator $\hat{b}$, see Fig.\,\ref{sensor}.
 We suppose that its eigen frequency fluctuates slightly around the mean value $\omega_o$ due to some small external time-dependent factor $\xi(t)$:

 Our goal is to measure this factor.

-We also suppose that this mode can be parametrically excited using three-wave mixing or four-wave mixing processes (in both cases, the net result is the same).
-The corresponding Hamiltonian can be presented as follows:
+We suppose that this mode can be parametrically excited using three-wave or four-wave mixing processes.
+We assume also that in any case the third-order nonlinearity is present in the scheme, leading to the SPM effect.